-5.1.
+4.1.
 Taiwan

-- (132) Six exporting producers from Taiwan requested an exemption of the extension of the measures. - 5.1.1.
-Start or substantial increase of operations - (133) The investigation found that the companies Yieh United Steel Corporation, Tang Eng Iron Works Co., Ltd (YUSCO group), Chia Far Industrial Factory Co., Ltd, Yuan Long Stainless Steel Corp, Tung Mung Development Co., Ltd and Walsin Lihwa Corporation, were buying part of their inputs (slabs and/or SSHR) of Indonesian origin, processing them into SSCR and then exporting some of that SSCR to the Union However, the investigation found that this operation did not start or substantially increase since, or just prior to, the initiation of the original anti-dumping investigation, within the meaning of Article 13(2)(a) of the basic AD Regulation.
-Indeed, as also claimed by Gerber in its disclosure comments, some of the Taiwanese stainless steel producers have been importing and processing inputs from Indonesia since 2017.
-It follows that, in accordance with Article 13(2) of the basic AD Regulation, the operation in question cannot be considered as circumventing the measures in force. - (134) In its comments on disclosure, EUROFER argued that the Commission has a broad margin of interpretation regarding the anti-circumvention provision.
-According to EUROFER, such broad margin must be used by the Commission in particular for the timing requirement in Article 13(2)(a) of the basic AD Regulation.
+- (134) Six exporting producers from Taiwan requested an exemption from the extension of the measures - 4.1.1.
+Start or substantial increase of operations, value of parts and added value - (135) The investigation found that the companies Yieh United Steel Corporation, Tang Eng Iron Works Co., Ltd. (YUSCO group), Chia Far Industrial Factory Co., Ltd., Yuan Long Stainless Steel Corp, Tung Mung Development Co., Ltd. and Walsin Lihwa Corporation, were buying part of their inputs (slabs and/or SSHR) of Indonesian origin, processing them into SSCR and then exporting some of that SSCR to the Union.
+However, the investigation found that this operation did not start or substantially increase since, or just prior to, the initiation of the original anti-dumping investigation, within the meaning of Article 13(2)(a) of the basic AD Regulation as applied by analogy in this subsidy investigation.
+Indeed, as also claimed by Gerber in its disclosure comments, some of the Taiwanese stainless steel producers have been importing and processing primary material from Indonesia since 2017.
+It follows that, in accordance with Article 13(2) of the basic AD Regulation, the operation in question cannot be considered as circumventing the measures in force. - (136) In its comments on disclosure, EUROFER argued that the Commission has a broad margin of interpretation regarding the anti-circumvention provision.
+According to EUROFER, such broad margin must be used by the Commission in particular with regard to the timing requirement in Article 13(2)(a) of the basic AD Regulation, as applied by analogy in this subsidy investigation.
 As such, the Commission must not try to look at perfect time coincidence, but must focus on the existence of a justifiable causal link with the circumvented measures including if the behaviour anticipates expected trade defence investigations.
-EUROFER here referred to the anti-dumping and anti-subsidy investigations initiated in 2019 concerning SSHR from Indonesia (32), a case concerning nickel ore brought against Indonesia at the World Trade Organization in 2019 (33), the original anti-dumping and anti-subsidy investigations on SSCR from Indonesia in 2020 and 2021, respectively (34), and the anti-circumvention investigation against Türkiye concerning the measures on SSHR from Indonesia in 2022 (35). - (135) However, Article 13(2)(a) of the basic AD Regulation makes a clear link between the start or substantial increase of the assembly/completion operation and the initiation of the original anti-dumping investigation.
-The temporal link which should be established, therefore, whether interpreted broadly or not, should be between (1) the assembly/completion operation, i.e. the use of Indonesian inputs for the processing of SSCR and the sales to the Union of such SSCR and (2) the initiation of the original anti-dumping investigation.
-The assembly/completion operation should have started 'just prior to' this initiation, or substantially increased since.
+EUROFER here refers to the anti-dumping and antisubsidy investigations initiated in 2019 concerning SSHR from Indonesia, (26) a case concerning nickel ore brought against Indonesia at the World Trade Organization in 2019 (27), the original anti-dumping and anti-subsidy investigations on SSCR from Indonesia in 2020 and 2021, respectively (28), and the anti-circumvention investigation against Türkiye concerning the measures on SSHR from Indonesia in 2022 (29). - (137) However, Article 13(2)(a) of the basic AD Regulation makes a clear link between the start or substantial increase of the assembly/completion operation and the initiation of the original anti-dumping investigation.
+The temporal link which should be established, therefore, whether interpreted broadly or not, should be between (1) the assembly

-(32) Notice of initiation of an anti-dumping proceeding concerning imports of certain hot rolled stainless steel sheets and coils originating in the People's Republic of China, Taiwan and Indonesia, (OJ C 269 I, 12.8.2019, p.
-1); Notice of initiation of an anti-subsidy proceeding concerning imports of certain hot rolled stainless steel sheets and coils originating in the People's Republic of China and Indonesia (OJ C 342, 10.10.2019, 18).
+(26) Notice of initiation of an anti-dumping proceeding concerning imports of certain hot rolled stainless steel sheets and coils originating in the People's Republic of China, Taiwan and Indonesia, (OJ C 269 I, 12.8.2019, p.
+1); Notice of initiation of an anti-subsidy proceeding concerning imports of certain hot rolled stainless steel sheets and coils originating in the People's Republic of China and Indonesia (OJ C 342, 10.10.2019, p.
+18).

-(33) WTO DS592/R, 27 November 2019, Indonesia - Measures Relating to Raw Materials, request for consultations by the European Union.
+(27) WTO DS592/R, 27 November 2019, Indonesia - Measures Relating to Raw Materials, request for consultations by the European Union.

-(34) See footnotes 2 and 3 above.
+(28) See footnotes 2 and 4 above.

-(35) See footnote 21 above.
+(29) See footnote 22 above.